zhangxijing97/AWSCertifiedSolutionsArchitectAssociateCertificationSAA-C03/README.md

 ```

 #### Bash
-Bash (Bourne Again SHell) is a Unix shell and command language.
+Bash (Bourne Again Shell) is a Unix shell and command language.
 It is widely used as the default login shell for many Linux distributions and macOS.<br>

 Common Bash Commands:<br>
 ls: List directory contents.<br>